rcomplexxx/trstfns/privacy_policy.md

 You can find the list of Google Play certified ad networks here: https://support.google.com/googleplay/android-developer/answer/9283445?hl=en

--Animox does NOT collect any data other then data needed for advertisement.
+-Animox does NOT collect any data other than data needed for advertisement.
 Animox is family friendly and completely safe to play for everyone.

 -This policy is effective as of 2022-06-25